matesudo/wither10-CF-packs-dev-mode/README.md

   git clone https://github.com/matesudo/wither10-CF-packs-dev-mode.git
   ```

-Each pack can also be downloaded separately as its own modpack ZIP, its in Releases
+Each pack can also be downloaded separately as its own modpack ZIP, available in  Releases

 ## Notes